 Put your credit card away, you won't need a second mortgage to afford Nvidia's latest.
-It's US$699 - not far off what the current GTX 1080 costs.
-Remarkable, given that the new GeForce GTX 1080 Ti basically out-guns Nvidia's flagship Titan X - which costs £1179.
+It's US$699, which will probably work out at about RM3150 - not far off what the current GTX 1080 costs.
+Remarkable, given that the new GeForce GTX 1080 Ti basically out-guns Nvidia's flagship Titan X - which costs RM6500.

 I'm a VR addict, can it cope with my home-made holodeck?

 Don't panic - there's more than enough pixel power for any VR headset.
 The GTX 1080 was our go-to gaming card for the HTC Vive and Oculus Rift, and Nvidia reckons this new Ti version is 35% faster.
 A redesigned cooling system should keep it quiet when you're trying to immerse yourself in virtual worlds, too.

 Stop molly-coddling me - talk specs.